siriscmv/invite-management-templates/README.md

 * Choose a template
 * Copy the contents of `template.json`
 * Paste it in one of the below embed builders and send the template using a webhook
+* Alternatively, if the template has a `template.txt` file, you can copy its contents and paste it directly in your server

 ## How to contribute?
 * If you wish to cotribute a template, you can do so by opening a PR